xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 ### Device Level

 Network-level availability mechanisms are great for coping with unreliable components but, over the years, we’ve also put a lot of work into making those individual networking devices more reliable, too.
-In the industry parlance, device-level availability often focuses on reducing the Mean Time Between Failure (MTBF) of the router and its components.
+In the industry parlance, device-level availability often focuses on increasing the Mean Time Between Failure (MTBF) of the router and its components.
 Following the paradigm of traditional hardware fault tolerance, device-level HA duplicates major components in the system (RPs, power supplies, fan trays) for 1+1 redundancy.
 The duplicate components may load share in an Active-Active configuration (e.g. redundant power shelves in the CRS) or run in an Active-Standby configuration (e.g. Active-Standby RPs).

 As reassuring as backup power supplies and fans may be, straight-forward hardware redundancy doesn’t cut it for complex components with significant software elements.
 Take the route processor (RP), a complex bundle of hardware and software that is responsible for running the control plane and programming the data plane.
 In the event of a failover, a standby RP cannot assume the duties of the active RP without either 1) re-building the state (re-establishing neighbor relationships, re-building routing tables, etc) or 2) having an exact, real-time copy of the active state.
 The first takes time and the second has proven difficult to achieve in practice.